-4 What Does the Future Hold?
+3 What Does the Future Hold?

 By 2010, women had more education than men in 36 of the 126 countries in our data set, and many more countries are well on their way to eliminating gender gaps in educational attainment.
-Table 3 presents linear projections of current trends (1985-2010) for countries that (i) had gender gaps favoring men in 2010 and (ii) saw those gender gaps shrink between 1985 and 2010.
-In 2010, 60 countries had relatively small gender gaps (less than a year difference in average attainment) favoring men.
+Table 3 presents linear projections of current trends (1985-2010) for countries that (i) had gender gaps favoring men in 2010 and (ii) saw those gender gaps shrink between 1985 and 2010.16 In 2010, 60 countries had relatively small gender gaps (less than a year difference in average attainment) favoring men.
 In 55 of those countries, the gender gap got smaller between 1985 and 2010.
 If these countries continue on their current trajectories, 45 countries will completely eliminate the gender gap in educational attainment by 2050.
-An additional five - Burundi, Cyprus, Malawi, Taiwan, and Vietnam - will eliminate the gender gap in attainment by 2100 if current trends continue.
-A few countries with relatively large gaps in attainment are also on track to eliminate them by 2050: Ghana and Tunisia will eliminate the gender gap in attainment in 2042 if current trends continue, while South Korea will eliminate its gender gap in attainment in 2046.
-Eight other countries with large gender gaps could eliminate them by 2100.
+An additional five - Burundi, Cyprus, Malawi, Taiwan, and Vietnam - will eliminate the gender gap in attainment are also on track to eliminate them by 2050: Ghana and Tunisia will eliminate the gender gap in attainment in 2042 if current trends continue, while South Korea will eliminate its gender gap in attainment in 2046.17 Eight other countries with large gender gaps could eliminate them by 2100.